Galileo88/StockVisualEnhancements/README.txt

-#Stock Visual Enhancements
+# Stock Visual Enhancements
 SVE is licensed by CC BY-NC-ND

-**v1.2.4.1**
+**v1.2.5.0**

 **change log**
-* Fixed supersize sun when scatterer is not installed
+* Update for new Scatterer v0.0320
+* Removed sun flare completely.
+If you want a custom sun flare you will have to install one yourself
+* Duna's dust storms are no longer visible from scaled space to prevent artifacting

 **TO INSTALL:**
-1. Drop the StockVisualEnhancements Folder into your GameData Folder
+1. **Drop the StockVisualEnhancements Folder into your GameData Folder**

 2. **Download and install SVE Textures** https://github.com/Galileo88/StockVisualEnhancements/releases/tag/1.0